Atala2000/Atala2000/README.md

 # John Doe

 <!-- Introduction -->
 Hi there!
-I'm John, a passionate developer from [Your City, Your Country].
+I'm Kidiavayi, a passionate developer from [Your City, Your Country].
 I love building and tinkering with all things web and mobile.

 <!-- About Me -->
 ## About Me
 - 🎓 Computer Science Graduate
 - 💼 Full Stack Developer
-- 🌱 Currently learning [Technology/Topic]
+- 🌱 Currently learning : MySQL and Python
 - 😄 Pronouns: He/Him

 <!-- Languages and Tools -->
 ## Languages and Tools
-- 👨‍💻 HTML, CSS, JavaScript, Python, Java, C++
+- 👨‍💻 HTML, CSS, Python, C, MySQL
-- 🛠️ React, Node.js, Express, MongoDB
-- 🌐 Git, VS Code, Heroku
+- 🌐 Git, VS Code,

 <!-- My Projects -->
 ## My Projects